openvstorage/ovs-documentation/Installation/essentials.md

 Open vStorage can be setup on a single node or 3+ nodes.
 It is not advised to have a 2 node setup as the cluster will become unavailable when 1 of the 2 nodes goes down.

+For stability reasons it is advised to have at least 4 RabbitMQ nodes in the Open vStorage cluster.

 ### Hardware requirements
 -   Minimal requirements
     -   1 SATA disk for the OS and optionally at least 3 additional SATA disks for the Open vStorage Backend (hyperconverged).